Diagnostic & Operative Hysteroscopy for Infertility in Ahmedabad

 The hysteroscope is inserted naturally through the vagina and cervix — no incision, no cut, no stitches.
 For a narrow or closed cervix, a gentle dilator opens the cervical canal to 4–5mm.
 For postmenopausal patients or nulliparous women, this step may take slightly longer.

-Sterile saline or CO₂ gas is gently instilled to expand the uterine cavity, creating a clear viewing space between the walls and allowing complete 360° inspection.
+Sterile saline or CO₂ gas is gently instilled through the hysteroscope to expand the uterine cavity — creating a clear viewing space between the uterine walls.
+This is what ‘opens’ the cavity to allow complete 360° inspection.

-Dr. Shah inspects the cervical canal, internal os, uterine fundus, both tubal ostia, anterior wall, posterior wall, and both lateral walls.
-The endometrial lining quality and any polyps, fibroids, adhesions, or septal tissue are directly visualised.
+Dr. Shah performs a complete, methodical inspection: the cervical canal, the internal os, the uterine fundus, both tubal ostia (openings of the fallopian tubes), the anterior wall, posterior wall, and both lateral walls.
+Everything is visible in high-definition on the operating monitor.
+The endometrial lining quality, any polyps, fibroids, adhesions, or septal tissue are directly visualised.

-If pathology is identified, miniature instruments are introduced through the operative channel.
+If pathology is identified, specialised miniature instruments (scissors, resectoscope loop, bipolar forceps, mechanical morcellator) are introduced through the operative channel of the hysteroscope.
 Polyps are excised.
 Septa are incised.
 Adhesions are divided.
 Submucosal fibroids are resected.
-Every movement is performed under direct vision.
+The procedure is performed under direct vision — Dr. Shah sees every movement of every instrument relative to the uterine walls in real time.

-During operative hysteroscopy, the nursing team continuously monitors fluid input and output.
-Excess fluid absorption is a key safety parameter that guides the safe duration of the operative phase.
+During operative hysteroscopy, the nursing team continuously monitors fluid input and output — tracking the balance between distension fluid used and recovered.
+Excess fluid absorption is a safety parameter that guides the safe duration of the operative phase.

 The hysteroscope is gently withdrawn.
-No sutures are required.
-You move to recovery.
+No sutures required — no skin closure needed.
+You are moved to the recovery area.
 Light bleeding and mild cramping are normal for 24–48 hours post-procedure.

 | Anaesthesia Type | When Used | Patient Experience |